-Consultation with local authorities is undertaken on a lesser scale; partly due to the reluctance, of local authorities to commit to preliminary development ideas without extensive information being provided.
-As a result, there is a reluctance to commit funds to the gathering of this information without having secured the site.
+Consultation with local authorities is undertaken on a lesser scale; partly due to the reluctance, of local authorities to commit to preliminary development ideas without extensive information being provided.T there is a reluctance to commit to extensive investigations, without having secured the site.
 Once secured, these investigations are more of a due diligence exercise than preliminary site selection.